-Our 1 year Paralegal Plus Certificate for students who have already completed a bachelor’s degree and wish to acquire a paralegal certificate.
+Our 1-year, ABA-approved, Paralegal Plus Certificate for students who have already completed a bachelor’s degree and wish to acquire a paralegal certificate.

 Highline also has an AA program with emphasis in legal classes that would be transferable to a four-year university.
+This is not an ABA-approved program and it is not intended to prepare students for careers as paralegals.
 See a Legal Studies advisor for more information.

 The Highline College Paralegal Association is a student-run club that seeks to involve paralegal students from the Legal Studies department in networking, social activities, charitable activities, et. and is a great way to make friends!
-It currently meets Wednesdays from 3:50 – 4:20 in Building 29 main floor conference room #242.
+It currently meets Tuesdays from 12:30 – 1:00 in Building 29 main floor conference room #242.
 Questions?
-Contact: firstname.lastname@example.org; email@example.com or firstname.lastname@example.org
+Contact: email@example.com; firstname.lastname@example.org or email@example.com

 Student Receives Award in Internship position